 Frequently Asked Questions About Crescendo Services

 Crescendo Interactive, Inc. is the nation's leading service provider of planned giving software and marketing services.
 Crescendo has been in business for more than 30 years and works with thousands of nonprofits.
-Our clients include national charities; universities and colleges; hospital and medical foundations; community foundations; religious and faith-based charities; civic-related charities; art institutes, museums and zoos; environmental and conservation-minded organizations; and more.
+Our clients include national charities; universities and colleges; hospital and medical foundations; community foundations; religious and faith-based charities; social service and civic-related charities; art institutes, museums and zoos; environmental and conservation-minded organizations; and more.

 1. What is GiftLegacy?

 Crescendo's GiftLegacy service is the only complete planned gifts marketing system available from a single company.
 GiftLegacy includes:

 - A planned giving website with new weekly content